Welcome

 Amputee Coalition Fact Sheet — Information detailing the trends and most current rates of amputation and diabetes in Minnesota.

-opens in a new windowNational Stroke Association Bookletopens PDF file — A Practical step-by-step booklet that explains how a stroke happens, different types of stroke and how to prevent a stroke.
+National Stroke Association Booklet — A Practical step-by-step booklet that explains how a stroke happens, different types of stroke and how to prevent a stroke.

 For librarians: